Skip to main content

 A Page Object’s Popup Or Route Hook Never Runs

-Cause: Page hooks are collected by an own-property check on the registered class’s prototype, so an override inherited from a base class is not detected.
+Cause: The page object is not registered, or page hooks are collected by an own-property check on the registered class’s prototype and the override is inherited from a base class.
 Check:

 • popupHandlers() / routeInterceptors() is declared directly on the class passed to registerPage, not only on a base class it extends